LADI/jack-select/README.md

-This application displays an icon in the system tray (also known as notification area) of your desktop, which shows the status of the JACK audio server and when you click on it, a menu pops up which lets you quickly select from the JACK configuration presets you created with [QjackCtl].
+This application displays an icon in the system tray (also known as notification area) of your desktop, which shows the status of the JACK audio server and when you click on it, a menu pops up, which lets you quickly select from the JACK configuration presets you created with [QjackCtl].
 When you select a preset, its JACK engine and driver configuration settings are loaded via DBus into JACK and then the server is restarted.
 This allows you to switch